Olecranon Fractures (involving the elbow)

 Treatment for an olecranon fracture depends upon the severity of the injury.
 Some simple fractures can be treated by wearing a splint until the bone heals.
 In most olecranon fractures, however, the pieces of bone move out of place when the injury occurs, requiring surgery to restore both the normal anatomy of the elbow and motion in the joint.

-Dr James McLean provides consultation and various treatments for olecranon fractures and a wide variety of other elbow conditions in his multiple practice locations in Adelaide and Darwin.
+Dr James McLean provides consultation and various treatments for olecranon fractures and a wide variety of other elbow conditions in his multiple practice locations in Adelaide.
 With his extensive experience in treating upper limb conditions, he works with his patients to create tailored treatment plans which yield the best possible outcomes for their injuries.
 Click here for more information on other conditions involving the shoulder, hand, wrist, and elbow which Dr James McLean has a special interest in treating.